qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 by right-clicking and selecting :guilabel:`Update SQL expression...`.
 The :guilabel:`Update SQL` dialog opens, prefilled with the applied query that you can edit as you wish.
-Once ready, press :guilabel:`Update layer` and teh layer will be modified in-place.
+Once ready, press :guilabel:`Update layer` and the layer will be modified in-place.

 .. _sql_history: